 Listening to where you came from in your mindset and replacing those thoughts with the growth mindset will help get you to where you want to be in your life.

 A great way to change your mindset is to tell yourself over and over that you want to learn and grow.
 Each morning, you may want to say to yourself while looking in a mirror, I am open to change and learning something new.
 Creating your favorite mantra also works well.
 But, be vigilant, do it every day no matter what or wherever you are.
 I find to keep the change going; I must be committed to making a move.
 So, to start to be more committed to change, I will do this to reinforce I am ready for my life to change.

 I also find that reevaluating your surroundings and the people and friends you see on a regular basis helps too.
 Make an effort to determine if you are around toxic people.
 Do they often have a cynical look on life?
 Do they express it to you?
 Any comment or remark you are exposed to on a regular basis can ingrain themselves in you without you even knowing it.

 Another area to analyze is what you watch and listen to on social media.
-Scritize what you are hearing and ask yourself, “is this something that will help me change me?” or “Is this a positive motivation that will influence me to become an even better person?”.
+Scrutinize what you are hearing and ask yourself, “Is this something that will help me change me?” or “Is this a positive motivation that will influence me to become an even better person?”.
 These questions will help you see if your surroundings are making you who you are but not who you want to be.

 I hope this helps motivate you to change your unwanted mindset.